ethanabrooks/dissertation/adpp.typ

 #figure(image("figures/adpp/no-walls.png"), caption: [
   Evaluation on withheld location pairs.
 ])
+#grid(
-#grid(columns: (auto, auto), {
+  columns: (auto, auto),
+  {
     show figure: it => [
       #align(center)[#it.body]
       #set align(left)
       #pad(x: .5cm)[#it.caption ]
     ]
-  figure(
+    [#figure(
         image("figures/adpp/model-accuracy.png", height: 100pt),
-    caption: [dummy],
-  )
+        caption: [Accuracy of model predictions over the course of an evaluation rollout.], ) <fig:model-accuracy>]
+  },
-}, {
+  {
     show figure: it => [
       #align(center)[#it.body]
       #set align(left)
       #pad(x: 1.1cm)[#it.caption ]
     ]
-  figure(
+    [#figure(
         image("figures/adpp/unseen-goals.png", height: 100pt),
-    caption: [ Evaluation on fully withheld locations. ], )
+        caption: [ Evaluation on fully withheld locations. ], ) <fig:unseen-goals>]
-})
+  },
+)

 ==== Evaluation on Withheld Goals
 <evaluation-on-withheld-goals>
 In our first experiment, we evaluate the agent on a set of withheld key-door pairs, which we sample uniformly at random (10% of all possible pairs) and remove from the training set.
-As figure indicates, our algorithm outperforms the AD baseline both in time to converge and final performance.
+As @fig:unseen-goals indicates, our algorithm outperforms the AD baseline both in time to converge and final performance.
 We attribute this to the fact that our method's downstream policy directly optimize expected return, choosing actions that correspond to the highest value estimate.
 In contrast, AD's policy only maximizes return by proxy — maximizing the probability of the actions of a source algorithm which in turn maximizes expected return.
 This indirection contributes noise to the downstream policy through modeling error.
 Moreover, we note that our method completely recovers the performance of the ground-truth baseline, though its speed of convergence lags behind slightly, due to the initial exploration phase in which the model learns the reward function through trial and error.

 Next, we increase the generalization challenge by holding out key and door locations entirely, never training the agent source algorithm on keys or doors in the upper-left four cells of the grid and then placing both keys and doors exclusively within this region during downstream evaluation.
+As
-As figure demonstrates, AD generalizes poorly in this setting, on average discovering only one of the two goals.
+@fig:unseen-goals demonstrates, AD generalizes poorly in this setting, on average discovering only one of the two goals.
 In contrast, our method maintains relatively high performance.
 We attribute this to the fact that our method learns low-level planning primitives (the reward function), which generalize better than high-level abstractions like a policy.
 As we argued in section , higher-level abstractions are prone to memorization since they do not always distill the logic which produced them.

 #figure(
   [#box(image("figures/adpp/generalization-to-more-walls-timestep.png"))],
   caption: [
     Generalization to higher percentages of walls.
   ],
-)
+) <fig:generalization-to-more-walls>

 ==== Evaluation on Withheld Wall Configurations
 <evaluation-on-withheld-wall-configurations>